astronomer/airflow-guides/guides/scripts-bash-operator.md

 tags: ["DAGs", "Operators"]
 ---

-The [`BashOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator) is one of the most commonly used operators in Airflow.
+The [BashOperator](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator) is one of the most commonly used operators in Airflow.
 It executes bash commands or a bash script from within your Airflow DAG.

 In this guide we will cover:

-- When to use the `BashOperator`.
+- When to use the BashOperator.
-- How to use the `BashOperator`.
+- How to use the BashOperator.
-- Examples of how to use the `BashOperator` including executing bash commands and bash scripts
+- Examples of how to use the BashOperator including executing bash commands and bash scripts
-- How to run scripts in non-Python programming languages using the `BashOperator`.
+- How to run scripts in non-Python programming languages using the BashOperator.

 ## Assumed knowledge